Privacy notice

 - Cloudflare: content delivery, the public tunnel in front of our hosting, and Turnstile bot challenges on forms.

-- Mailgun for transactional email (printable delivery, contact replies).
+- Mailgun for transactional email (printable delivery, contact replies, magic-link logins, password resets, and other system emails).

 - Brevo (Sendinblue SAS, France) for newsletter email and double-opt-in confirmation.
 EU data residency option selected.